-Results and discussion
+Results and discussion:

-During hardware development the primary focus was to ensure robustness, ease of use and analytical performance of the DualData Generation 2 system.
-The concept was proven by numerous experiments and again validated in full production dioxin analysis using >1200 samples at a leading contract testing laboratory in Hamburg, Germany.
+During hardware development the primary focus was to ensure robustness, ease of use and analytical performance of the DualData XL system.
+The concept was proven by numerous experiments and again validated in full production dioxin analysis using thousands of samples at leading contract laboratories.
 The system as described here was tested to be able to cut out even high concentrated standards and demonstrated to work in routine with large injection volumes of 10 μ L and higher.
 Even with large injection volumes, no solvent was found to reach the mass spectrometer, proving the 100% performance of the MCD device to switch column flow to vacuum.
 This gives absolute assurance that peaks from only one GC at any given point of time can reach the MS for detection.